 As the red wave reaches 90º through its period, the blue wave is at 0º of its cycle.

 Here is an illustration of two sine waves with a 180º phase shift:

 As the red wave reaches 180º through its period, the blue wave is at 0º of its cycle.
 At this phase shift, the two signals are said to be completely out of phase with one another.

 If we were to sum these two waves, we’d have no output.
 The positive peaks of one wave would cancel the negative peaks of the other and vice versa.

 Phase Shifting & Time

 Let’s now turn our sights toward the relationship between phase and time to further our understanding of phase and phase shifting.

 A full period of a sine wave is considered to be one cycle and 360º.
-The time is takes for the wave to complete one cycle is dependent of the wave’s frequency.
+The time it takes for the wave to complete one cycle is dependent on the wave’s frequency.

 Let’s take a 1 kHz (kiloHertz) sine wave as an example.
 1 Hertz means one cycle per second.
 A 1 kHz sine wave, then, has 1,000 cycles per second with 1 cycle/period taking up 1 ms (millisecond) of time.

 What would happen if we delayed a 500 Hz sine wave by 1 ms?
-A 500 Hz sine wave has 500 cycles per second so each cycle would take up 2 ms. Delaying the signal by 1 ms would delay it by half its wavelength (180º phase shift) which would put the signals 100% out-of-phase with each other:
+A 500 Hz sine wave has 500 cycles per second, so each cycle would take 2 ms. Delaying the signal by 1 ms would delay it by half its wavelength (180º phase shift), which would put the signals 100% out-of-phase with each other: